Vitamin D

 Excessive head sweating

-This is one of the early clues for a person low in vitamin D. Excessive sweating on the forehead occurs for both newborns and adults.
+This is one of the early clues for a person low in vitamin D. Excessive sweating on forehead occurs for both new borns and adults.
 If you are sweating off your head while your activity level remains normal, it’s time to check your D-efficiency.

 Depression

-Many studies have suggested that People with a low vitamin D level are more susceptible to be depressed than those with adequate levels.
-Vitamin D is responsible for increasing the levels of dopamine and serotonin (feel-good hormones) and is also involved in numerous brain processes.
-Thus, it plays a vital role as an anti-depression agent.
+Many studies have suggested that People with low level of vitamin D are more susceptible to be depressed than those with adequate levels.
+Vitamin D is responsible for increasing the levels of dopamine and serotonin (feel good hormones) and are also involved in numerous brain processes.
+Thus, it is known to play vital role as anti-depression agent.

-No conclusive evidence suggests how exactly vitamin D helps cure depression.
-One of the latest theories suggests that some of the vitamin D receptors are found in the brain area where the development of depression occurs.
-Hence, vitamin D deficiency is often linked with depression and other mental illnesses.
+There is no conclusive evidence that suggest how exactly vitamin D helps cure depression.
+One of the latest theory suggests that some of the vitamin D receptors are found in the brain area where development of depression occurs.
+Hence, vitamin D deficiency is often linked with depression and other mental illness.

-According to a study, a person with a low vitamin D level is 11 times more susceptible to be depressed than those who have normal or adequate levels.
+According to a study, a person with low level of vitamin D is 11 times more susceptible to be depressed than those who have normal or adequate levels.

 Weight gain

 The actual connection between Vitamin D and weight gain is not known to many.
-Multiple studies have pointed out that vitamin D significantly affects weight gain.
-A study by The American Journal of Clinical Nutrition (AJCN) stated, “Women whose blood levels of vitamin D reached healthy levels through supplementation during a diet and exercise program lost more weight than those whose blood levels did not.”
+Multiple studies have pointed out vitamin D to have a significant role in weight gain.
+A study by The American Journal of Clinical Nutrition (AJCN) stated that “Women whose blood levels of vitamin D reached healthy levels through supplementation during a diet and exercise program lost more weight than those whose blood levels did not.”

 Low immunity

-According to NCBI, besides vitamin D’s classic role in bone health, it has also been potent enough to provide immunity against foreign and invasive organisms.
-It influences over 3000 genes (out of 25000) in your body and enables it to produce more than 200 antimicrobial peptides to fight against a wide range of infections.
+According to NCBI, apart from vitamin D’s classic role in bone health it has also found to be potent enough in providing immunity against the foreign and invasive organism.
+It influences more than 3000 genes (out of 25000) of your body and enables your body to produce more than 200 antimicrobial peptides to fight against wide range of infections.

 Low immunity can be due to many reasons, but the Vitamin D hormone certainly plays its part in boosting the immune system as much as it regulates the expression of genes that influence your immune system to fight and destroy bacteria and viruses.